 Cost: Most ILLs can be obtained at no cost; if there is a charge to get an item, the Librarian will contact you prior to processing the request.

-Delivery: Your article will be delivered via email as a PDF file; it is yours to keep.
+Delivery: Your document will be delivered via email as a PDF file; it is yours to keep.

 External library lending: As a courtesy to external academic institutions, we will honor requests submitted via library ILL departments.
-The Library provides single-use electronic copies of journal articles at no charge.
+The Library provides single-use electronic copies of journal articles and book chapters at no charge.

-- Documents obtained via ILL are provided solely for educational use by an individual reader, for personal study or research purposes; they may not be redistributed in any way.
-The Library will provide the borrower with one copy of an article; we cannot deliver multiple copies.
+- Loaned materials or copies may not be redistributed in any way.
+The Library will provide the borrower with one copy of a document; we cannot deliver multiple copies.

 - ILL services are available exclusively to members of the IIRP community; if you are not affiliated with IIRP, please contact your local library for help in obtaining research material.